Nishchaybhuker20/Pattern-print-using-Java/README.md

 ## Before contributing

 Welcome to [Frontend-Web-Development](https://github.com/Developer-Student-Clubs-MMDU/Frontend-Web-Development)!
 Before sending your pull requests, make sure that you __read the whole guidelines__.
-If you have any doubt on the contributing guide, please feel free to [state it clearly in an issue](https://github.com/TheAlgorithms/Python/issues/new) or ask the community in [our discord channel](https://gitter.im/TheAlgorithms).

 ## Contributing